mayconfmelo/min-article/docs/manual.typ

   "font:", ("string", "array")
 )[
-  Defines the font families used for the text: a principal font and its falbacks. font too.
+  Defines the font families used for the text: a principal font and its falbacks.
 ]

 #arg(
   "font-size:", "length"
 )[
-  Defines the size of the text in tue document.
+  Defines the size of the text in the document.
 ]

 #pagebreak()

 = Abstract command